carpentries-incubator/hpc-intro/MAINTENANCE.md

 trigger in invitation from [here][slack-invite].

 You can go directly to the HPC Carpentry sub-channel at [#hpc-carpentry][hpc-slack].
-These are the things to bookmark — once you go there, the Slack engine redirects you to particular views, so cutting/pasting URLs out of the browser's location bar is likely to be disappointing.
+These are the things to bookmark &mdash;
+once you go there, the Slack engine redirects you to particular views, so copying and pasting URLs out of the browser's location bar is likely to be disappointing.

 Members of existing swcarpentry Slack channels can find the channel by typing "hpc-carpentry" into the Slack search box.